AustHadd/Capstone-TeamBroCode/README.md

 # Capstone-TeamBroCode
+ ### This is a phone aplication, and the the framework being used is React Native EXPO
 ## Paking Availability Front End

 Parking availability is an aplication developed to help, facilitate and save time to drivers.
 This aplication is being developed for a group of 6 UNT students dedicated